Prithiviraj69/Developing-a-Backend-Admin-for-Learner-s-Academy-Simplilearn-Project-/README.md

 # Administrative-portal-for-Learner-s-Academy
 ## Project' Details
-This project aims to design and develop a backend administrative portal for the Learner’s Academy using Java EE technologies.
-I developed it as a project of phase 2 for the Become a back-end expert course.
+The project aim as a Full Stack Developer, design and develop a backend administrative portal for the Learner’s Academy.
 The goal of this project is to apply servlet, jsp and JDBC concepts.

 ## Product Backlog: